tangerinerine/AS.440.606.57.FA25-Final-Project/README.md

 ## 5. Summary

 This project replicates AJR’s key results and confirms that better institutions strongly promote higher income.
 IV estimates support a causal link from settler mortality to institutions and modern development.
 Historical measures also show persistent institutional effects.
 Overall, the replication deepens understanding of identification, IV methods, and long-run development analysis.

+A one-page reflection summary can be found here: https://github.com/tangerinerine/AS.440.606.57.FA25-Final-Project/blob/main/Reflection%20summary.pdf